kakrusch/gramdev/README.md

 ## Overview and Motivation

-This project focuses on English main-clause wh-questions, specifically focusing on the selectional properties and inflectional differences of different wh-words and the part of the sentence they are asking about.

-- implement 8 wh-words: Who, Whose, Which, What, Where, When, How and Why
-- if asking about subject: inflected verb based on q-NP, if from any other position: do-support and infinitival verb
-- all the wh-words have their own properties (eg. some allow preposition stranding, some can be the subject etc..)
-- based on LFG implementations from *A Grammar Writer's Cookbook* and the *Handbook of Lexical Functional Grammar*
+This project focuses on English main-clause wh-questions, specifically focusing on the selectional properties and inflectional differences caused by different wh-words and the part of the sentence they are asking about.
+I implemented a rule for wh-questions and eight wh-words: *Who, Whose, Which, What, Where, When, How* and *Why*.
+In the rules there are differences based on whether the wh-word is the subject or any other grammatical function.
+If the wh-phrase is the subject, the main verb is inflected based on tense and the wh-phrase itself, such as in "Who appeared?" or "Whose cake appears?".
+If the wh-phrase is in any other grammatical function, the main verb is always infinitival and there is do-support, which is the mandatory insertion of a *do* auxiliary inflected based on the subject's features.
+Further, each wh-word has its own properties, which determine, for example, whether preposition stranding or the wh-word being a subject is allowed.
+The implementation is based on the ideas from *A Grammar Writer's Cookbook* and the *Handbook of Lexical Functional Grammar*.

 The phenomenon seemed relatively straightforward, but there were a lot of selectional properties to look out for and a lot more that I could not include in this project.
 I wanted to focus on this topic because I was aware of how wh-questions and their properties are explained using movement in Minimalism.
 With this project, I wanted to explore that same phenomenon but from the perspective of LFG, especially phenomena like wh-stranding and displaced arguments.
 Further, I saw this as an oportunity to explore different restrictors in XLE, to explain the selectional properties of each wh-word.